mozman/ezdxf/docs/source/options.rst

     Write configuration into given file object `fp`, the file object must be a writeable text file with "utf8" encoding.

+.. method:: write_file(filename: str = "ezdxf.ini")

+    Write current configuration into file `filename`, default is "ezdxf.ini" in the current working directory.

+.. method:: write_home_config()

+    Write configuration into file "~/.ezdxf/ezdxf.ini".

-.. method:: read(filename: str)
+.. method:: read_file(filename: str)

-    Add content from config file `filename`, but does not reset the configuration.
+    Append content from config file `filename`, but does not reset the configuration.

 .. method:: print()

     Print configuration to `stdout`.

-.. method:: write_home_config()

-    Write configuration into file "~/.ezdxf/ezdxf.ini".

 .. method:: reset()